 Pre/post soak: For a delectable meal inside one of Grand County’s oldest buildings, take an eight-minute stroll or two-minute drive to the Dean Public House and enjoy salads, soups, pizzas, or even a rack of wild boar.

-Prices: Admission to the springs are cash only and starts at $15 for adults, $8 for children.
+Prices: Admission to the springs are cash or check only and starts at $20 for all ages.
 Overnight prices vary.

 Pre/post soak: With plenty of picnic tables scattered around the bounds, pack a sandwich or a camping stove and enjoy the scenery.
 If you want a sit-down restaurant meal, head to Laundry Kitchen & Cocktails in town for rustic American, global small plates, and scrumptious charcuterie, plus superbly mixed cocktails.

 Dating back to 1888, long before I-70 cut through Glenwood Canyon, Coloradans have been submerging themselves in the world’s largest outdoor mineral hot springs pool.
 The main pool features bath-temperature water (hovering around 90 degrees Fahrenheit) and at 405 feet long and 100 feet wide, it can fit your whole family, extended family, and friends.
-But if you’re looking for a more therapeutic experience, visitors can opt for the smaller, quieter, and hotter pool, where the silence will help you appreciate the healing properties of the minerals pouring from Yampah spring.
+But if you’re looking for a more therapeutic experience, visitors can opt for a second pool, where the silence will help you appreciate the healing properties of the minerals pouring from Yampah spring.
 After your soak, you can get a pedicure, deep exfoliation treatment, or massage, among other spa options, before bedding down at the lodge for a restorative rest.
+(The spa is currently closed until further notice due to the pandemic.)

 Pre/post soak: With a year-round dining outlet, the Grill, you won’t have to leave the resort for a bite or a drink.
 Enjoy the menu of cheeseburgers, ice cream floats, and Tex-Mex, among other options before getting back in the water.

 If you’re looking for ghost tours and haunted tales with a side of luxury lodging, you will fall in love with this exclusive hot spring experience—located in a quaint and rustic 1800s ghost town.
 It is believed the Ute Indians first bathed in the original spring at the highest point in the town now known as Dunton, but miners later redirected the flow, filling a bathhouse and expanding the use of the healing mineral properties.
 Designed with a sustainability focus, Dunton Hot Springs uses 100 percent renewable energy and even reuses paper waste.
-Book a “lunch and soak” outing (must be reserved ahead of time) to check out the springs without an overnight stay.
-Lodging and soaking packages—which vary in price, scope, and availability—offer cabins with private pools, as well as an opportunity to explore the town via guided nordic skiing, snowshoeing, and sleigh ride expeditions.
+Lodging and soaking packages—which vary in price, scope, and availability—offer cabins with private pools, as well as an opportunity to explore the wilderness via guided nordic skiing, snowshoeing, and sleigh ride expeditions.

 Pre/post soak: When you’re hungry, enjoy the Dunton Hot Springs rocky mountain artisanal dining experience.
 With a daily menu, guests will devour the sustainable and locally sourced ingredients, like duck and venison, as they become available.

 If you like options, you’re in luck.
-With 24 pools varying in size and temperature, you’ll be sure to find one that suits your fancy at the Springs Resort & Spa.
-The steaming mineral water filling these pools is sourced from the world’s deepest geothermal hot spring—the Great Pagosah Spring.
+With 25 pools varying in size and temperature, you’ll be sure to find one that suits your fancy at the Springs Resort & Spa.
+The steaming mineral water filling these pools is sourced from the world’s deepest geothermal hot spring—the Mother Spring.
 In 2011, it was measured at 1,002 feet, (though no plumb line has ever successfully reached the bottom, begging to question how much deeper it really goes).
-And though you can’t actually soak in this one (it’s way too hot) Great Pagosah connects to the other pools so you can connect to the rejuvenating deep-earth minerals.
+And though you can’t actually soak in this one (it’s way too hot) Mother Spring connects to the other pools so you can connect to the rejuvenating deep-earth minerals.

 Pre/post soak: Grab a burger and fries at the Barefoot Grill (no shoes necessary) or enjoy a french crepe at the Cafe.
 If you get thirsty while soaking, drink some beer, liquor, or wine at the Canteen or enjoy a nightcap at the Phoenix Bar & Atrium Lounge while the sun sets.